-Waterproofing System
+Waterproofing system

-means a membrane or liquid-applied system that, regardless of slope, waterproofs a roof or structure at grade.
-These systems are typically installed on slopes less than 1:4 (3" in 12").
+means a sheet membrane or liquid-applied system that, regardless of slope, excludes water from a building and therefore waterproofs it.
+These systems are typically installed on slopes less than 1:4 (3" in 12"), on roofs or at grade level.

-Water-shedding System
+Water-shedding system